Quranic Law Versus Sharia Law

 Nonetheless, the Quran cannot order the Prophet to punish people for sins, that God's job.
 The Quran gave people the right and freedom to disbelieve let alone sin.
 How the Quran understands sins is very different than how Sunnis and Shias understand sins.

-But the Sunnah (hadiths) claimed otherwise.
-The Sunnah are the oral traditions claimed by Muslims to be the word and deeds of Muhammad that were compiled some two centuries after Muhammad's death.
+But the texts of hadith claimed otherwise.
+The Hadith texts are claimed by Muslims to be the word and deeds of Muhammad that were compiled some two centuries after Muhammad's death.
 Muslims claim that Muhammad received two revelations from God, one is the Quran the other they claimed are his personal saying and actions collected by later Islamic authorities (oral traditions).
-The Muslims believe that the Sunnah has legal authoritiy and are binding and place a Quran like role when it comes to authority if not more.
+Muslims believe that the Sunnah has legal authoritiy and are binding and place a Quran like role when it comes to authority if not more.
 Almost 90% of Sharia law comes from there.
 In it the prophet was ordered to fight the people till they acknowledge monotheism and also in it the prophet ordered the execution of those who apostate.
 That’s why they abrogated many of the verses that limited his authority.
 Rather than question the hadiths (oral traditions) that claim the prophet believed he can coerce people to follow and obey him, they abrogated the verses of the Quran that contradicted those hadiths.
 Then they simply transferred that authority to the Muslim ruler by default.
 The Ridda war story about Abu Bakr (Muhammad's companion) is a case study of this.
 In that story Abu Bakr apparently fought people for not paying the Zakat which is a charity prescribed in the Quran.
 Now this absolute authority was transferred from God to the prophet to one of his companions.
 This made it very easy to then transfer that authority to the ruler.
 This is why you see places where Shariah law is implemented filled with such concepts like searching cars for alcohol or flogging people for watching porn or not wearing proper attire.
 None of this should concern anyone but it has become a punishable sin.
 Muslims believe God only punishes those who did not get caught in this life and punished in this world.
 Muslims claimed that once punished the sin falls away and disappears.
 You will not find such a concept in the Quran.
-There God punishes in a million ways and does not need humans to punish for him.
+God punishes in millions of ways and does not need humans to punish for him.
 Muslims most likely introduced this concept to make people more accepting of this by making them think its better for them since God's punishment is more severe.
-They also introduced stoning the adulterer by claiming the Zina (adultery) verse in the Quran is concerning fornication and not adultery.
-They claimed that the verse about stoning was lost and is not included in the Quran but the ruling remains.

 One thing is crystal clear from all this.
-The Quran's take on human authority and freedom is radically different than how the traditional Sunni/Shia sects understand it.
-Therefore the biggest difference between a Quranic state and a "Islamic" state will come in the form of the state's authority over the masses.
-It is this, more than anything else, that separates the Quran from the Sunnah/Hadith.
+The Quran's take on human authority and freedom is radically different than how the traditional Muslim sects understand it.
+Therefore the biggest difference between a state governed by the Quran and an "Islamic" state, is the state's authority over the masses.